-Today we will learn how to draw a cube.
-We use 3 common ways to draw the three dimensional cube on the flat paper – simple 3D view and 1 and 2 point perspective.
+How to draw a cube: learn 3 common ways to show three dimensional cube on a flat paper - simple 3D view and 1 point and 2 point perspective.

 A cube in 2 point perspective is a very dynamic and exaggerated view, which really makes the flat drawing pop out to the third dimension.

-How to draw a cube in simple 3D view
+How to draw a 3D cube in simple cabinet view

-Our first cube is drawn in a simple view.
-This is an easy way to suggest depth and draw a three-dimensional shape on a flat paper.
+Our first cube is drawn in a simple 3D cabinet view.
+This is an easy way to suggest depth and draw a three-dimensional shape on flat paper.
 Let’s get into it!

 Start drawing a cube with a simple flat square.
 This will be the front side of your cube.

 In this tutorial you will surely get some good practice drawing straight lines.
 Make all the sides of the square the same length, and try to keep the right angles as straight as you can!